tokio-rs/tokio-rfcs/tokio-reform.md

 `tokio-core`.
 Eventually it will also re-export APIs from `tokio-io`, once those APIs have been fully vetted.

-At the top level, the crate will provide four submodules:
+At the top level, the crate will provide three submodules:

 - `reactor`: for manual configuration and control over event loops.
 - `net`: I/O objects for async networking.
-- `timer`: APIs for async timers.
 - `io`: general utilities for async I/O (much like `std::io`)

 Let's look at each in turn.